 This feature can be used to view and analyze user access in real time.

 A logset is a project management unit in the log service.
 It is used to distinguish between logs of different projects and corresponds to an item or application.
 The CDN logset has the following basic attributes:

 A log topic is the basic management unit in the log service.
 One logset can contain multiple log topics, and one log topic corresponds to one type of application or service.
 We recommend you collect similar logs on different machines into the same log topic.
 For example, if a business project has three types of logs: operation log, application log, and access log, you can create a log topic for each type of log.

 The log service system manages different log data based on different log topics.
 Each log topic can be configured with different data sources, index rules, and shipping rules.
 Therefore, a log topic is the basic unit for configuring and managing log data in the log service.
 You need to configure corresponding rules first after creating a log topic before you can perform log collection, search, analysis, and shipping.

 Log topic features include:

-Log in to the CDN Console, click Log Service on the left sidebar, and select Real-Time Log to access the real-time log page and create real-time log shipping.
+Log in to the CDN console, click Log Service on the left sidebar, and open the Real-time Log tab to create real-time log shipping.